33 Gym Terms You Need To Know For Your First Workout

 #33: Work In

-Someone may approach you when you are at the squat rack or on a weight bench or some other piece of strength training equipment and ask if they can “work in,” which means that they want to take turns sharing the equipment and alternate who gets to use it between sets.
+Someone may approach you when you are at the squat rack, on a weight bench, or using some other piece of strength training equipment and ask if they can “work in,” which means they want to take turns sharing the equipment and alternate who gets to use it between sets.

 Now that you have the lingo down, what about basic gym etiquette?
-For a guide to gym etiquette for your first trip, check out our article here.
+For a guide to gym etiquette for your first trip, check out our next guide:

 People sitting on the gym floor talking in gym terms.